 The Song was the first government to issue paper money.
 It did not work out as well as they hoped; again, contending dynasties, war, and then conquest by the Mongols.
 This was a time when China had reached such a level of economic development that it had its own 'industrious' revolution (a flourishing of consumer-culture and economic specialization without steam-engines being invented, which has happened quite a few times in human history); yearly steel output in Song China would not be equaled anywhere in the world until the mid-19th century.
 The forges of the Song-Empire (population c.100 million) produced more steel than Great Britain in the entire 19th century (population 10 million or less), and Song engineers and artisans mastered the construction and efficient use of charcoal-forges and water-powered looms, producing metalwork and textiles in massive quantities - making them affordable to even the poorest peasant.

 While China prospered economically and culturally, it was also weak and divided politically and militarily.
 From the beginning, Song faced two rival empires founded by non-Han peoples on the borderlands of China that extended into historical Chinese territory.
-In the north, straddling Eastern Mongolia, Western Manchuria, and Northern China was the empire of Liao, established by the nomadic Khitan people from Eastern Mongolia (from whose name the word "Cathay", one of several names for China in English, as well as "Khitay", the Russian word for China, are derived), whose capital was at modern-day Beijing.
+In the north, straddling Eastern Mongolia, Western Manchuria, and Northern China was the empire of Liao note , established by the nomadic Khitan people from Eastern Mongolia (from whose name the word "Cathay", one of several names for China in English, as well as "Khitay", the Russian word for China, are derived), whose main capital was at modern-day Inner Mongolia note .
 In the west, there was the empire of Western Xia, established by the Tangut people, who may have been related to Tibetans, which extended into the Gansu region of Western China.
 Rulers of these states declared themselves emperors, equal to the Song Emperor, and engaged in constant warfare against both each other as well as against the Song.
 In the south, the kingdom of Dai Viet, having consolidated its independence after the Tang dynasty fell, proved to be a nasty "tributary" which managed to win both wars against the Song.
 To add to the military weakness, the Song empire adopted a policy of civilian officials being superior to military officers, and having said civilian officials control military deployments.
 As a reason, the quality of Song generals and other military officers declined rapidly as the years went by.

 The period was known as a cultural powerhouse, taking the cues established by the Tang to new heights.
 Poetry, painting and pottery flourished.
 The famed Chinese bureaucracy and its exams were codified.
 Mechanical printing was invented.

 The first real over-production crisis of humanity may have occurred during this time, or at least that's how the imperial bureaucracy chose to see the issue - the Song court actually issued ordinances (which were mostly ignored, of course) to stop tinkering with some of these experimental production-methods.
-And then all these dynasties got run over by the Mongols which leads to...
+Then, all these dynasties got overran by the Mongols which leads to...